 2.3.1.2 Determine and process 2028 emissions for modeling of Additional Reasonable Controls scenarios

 OGWG: The OGWG will identify and review existing oil and gas specific projection methodologies.
 Relevant strengths, areas for improvement, and gaps will be identified.
 Particular attention will be given to emissions inventory projections and potential consideration of historic growth, supply, demand, production decline, control, and/or efficiency/effectiveness factors as well as spatial distribution.
-[Completion in March 2018]

 The OGWG will develop regionally consistent 2028 forecast (OTB & OTW controls) emissions inventory for the WRAP region.
 Projection methodologies with the most relevance and strength will be used as the basis to focus on areas for improvement and gaps.
 Historic growth, supply, demand, and production decline; a range of forecast year oil and gas scenarios; OTB & OTW Controls for oil and gas sources; and spatial surrogates will be identified.

-[Completion in Fall 2018]
+The OGWG will leverage work to-be completed on WRAP oil and gas future year inventory development to describe oil and gas activity forecast methods for EPA to implement in future year emission inventory development.

 3.0 Air Quality Modeling (Visibility and Source Appointment Modeling) – Feb 2018-early 2020

-3.4 Conduct sensitivity testing (boundary conditions, fire emissions, grid size, climate change) – April-July 2018
+3.4 Conduct Sensitivity Testing (boundary conditions, fire emissions, grid size, climate change) – Summer – Winter 2019

 OGWG: No specific tasks/deliverables have been identified for this task.
 Base year and future year emission inventory development will inform this analysis.
 Potential changes (e.g. widespread implementation of tankless sites) and/or uncertainties in upstream emissions (e.g. high emitters) could be evaluated.
-[Completion in Summer 2018]

 4.0 Analyzing Future Year Modeling Results (Analysis of Modeling Results) – Feb 2018-early 2020

-4.2 Sensitivity and Control Strategy Evaluation Modeling for 2028 projections – May 2019-early 2020
+4.2 Sensitivity and Control Strategy Evaluation Modeling for 2028 projections – Fall 2019-early 2020

 OGWG: The OGWG will compile a comprehensive list of local, state, and federal regulations applicable to developing a controls analysis for O&G emission inventory forecasts in the WRAP region, noting applicable pollutants, geographical area(s) and source categories; applicability to existing, new, and/or modified sources.
 Approaches taken to apply controls to emission inventories will be identified.
-[Completion in March 2018]

 The OGWG will develop regionally consistent 2028 control scenario future year emission inventory/inventories.
 The 2028 control scenario inventory/inventories will consider additional Reasonable Controls for oil and gas sources, rule penetration and effectiveness, and spatial surrogate information.
-[Completion in June 2019]

 5.0 Control Measure Analysis (Reasonable Progress Analysis) – Jan-Dec 2019

-5.3 Conduct regional/state source screening – April-June 2019
+5.3 Conduct Regional/State Source Screening – April - late 2019

 5.3.3 O&G sector focus on production engines, heaters/treaters, point vs. non-point tracking/permitting, fugitive dust, reconcile VOC emission estimates with observations